 It’s important to note that crystal cat litter doesn’t produce the same type of dust as clay litter.
 It’s amorphous silica dust, not crystalline silica dust, which doesn’t have the same reputation for causing lung issues.
 It’s more of a nuisance dust than anything.

-Testing The Health Monitoring System
+Testing The Health Monitoring Feature

 Fortunately, my cats’ urine seemed to be within the healthy pH range throughout the testing process.